News

 June 1, 2023

-Once approved for a government-subsidised Home Care Package suited to their personal care needs, an older person can receive the appropriate level of care and support.
+Some Australians are eligible for government funding to help pay for in home care services.
+There is a process for assessment for these home care packages.
+Once approved for a government-subsidised Home Care Package suited to their care needs, an older person can receive the appropriate level of funding for care and support.

 So, what are the four levels of Home Care Packages?
 Let’s take a closer look.